MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 ### Import your own custom 3D models<a name="import"></a>

 You can import your own custom 3D models to add to the **3D parts** library, and then assign parts to a step.
-You can use the Import command or drag-and-drop.
+You can use the **Import** command or you can drag and drop files from a local file folder to import them.

-To import a 3D model using drag-and-drop:
+To import files using drag and drop:

-1. Open Windows File Explorer, and then go to the folder that contains the 3D model.
+1. Open Windows File Explorer, and then go to the folder that contains the 3D model(s).

-2. Drag it to the gallery.
+2. Drag the file(s) to the gallery.

    ![Drag and drop animation](media/drag-drop.gif "Drag and drop animation")